 So many koi.

-Some outdoor spaces at Balboa Park are open including the Japanese Friendship Garden San Diego where show-quality koi live.
-Meet them online and even download a fun worksheet to see which types you can see swimming in the ponds.
+With comfortable average temperatures for San Diego’s summer weather, Balboa Park is always on my list of popular attractions.
+Visit the Japanese Friendship Garden San Diego where show-quality koi live or meet them online and even download a fun worksheet to see which types you can see swimming in the ponds.

 Finish with lunch at the Tea Pavilion, one of my favorite Balboa Park restaurants.